MaturuturuStudios/Drop/README.md

 Drop game

 ##Objetive
-Your goal is to complete the level with the maximum number of drops
+Your goal is complete the level with the maximum number of drops

 ##Controls
 | Action                        | Axis          | Keys in keyboard          | Keys in gamepad          |